How to Set Up a Representative Office in Japan

 If you are thinking about expanding the operation to Japan, it is important to understand what a representative office is, since it is often the cost-effective and safer first step for exploring the Japanese market.

-This article will explain what a representative office is and how it differs from a branch office or subsidiaries (Kabushiki Kaisha & Godo Kaisha), as well as how to set up one in Japan.
+This article refers specifically to representative offices in Japan and will explain what it is and how they differ from branch offices or subsidiaries (Kabushiki Kaisha & Godo Kaisha), as well as how to set up one in Japan.

 What is a representative office?